 If you're a developer who wants to build on top of the Graph API, you'll find a range of features available to you.
 Once approved by Instagram, you can create apps that make users' lives easier and more interesting.
 You can also consider integrating the API with your website.

-With the new API, social media managers still need third-party apps that allow them to post and engage using their business account, as well as analyze their post’s performance.
+With this REST API, social media managers still need third-party apps that allow them to post and engage using their business account, as well as analyze their posts’ performance.
 So, if you ever wanted to build an Instagram app, this is your moment.

 Instagram Basic Display API

-Instagram API gives you simple access to the Instagram API.
+Instagram Basic Display API gives you simple access to the Instagram API.
 You can use it to pull basic Instagram user information and associated data (like comments, media, tags, and Stories).
 It is different from the Instagram Graph API in that it’s not designed to be used by businesses to manage their presence on Instagram.

 Like most open APIs, the Instagram API requires you to have a unique key that you can then use to the access the APIs features and capabilities on your website or app.

 The Instagram Graph API calls its key a “User access token.”
 You can create a user access token when you’re going through the process of accessing the API.
 We’ll go over the process below.